marcelonyc/xformer-builder/docs/README.md

 ## Sample, transform, map and simplify you data exchanges

-> **IMPORTANT**
-These project is evolving from learning about Dash to building an application using Dash for the UI component.
-The original project can be found in this [branch](https://github.com/marcelonyc/xformer-builder/tree/dash-learning)

 Enable your customers and partners to upload CSV/XLS files and transform them to match your internal data schemas.
 The platform provides the infrastructure and components to generate data transformers and unique URLs for users to upload their data.

 Questions: [Ask Here](https://github.com/marcelonyc/xformer-builder/labels/question)